What are the hottest Greek islands

 In Santorini you’re looking at an average maximum of 22ºC in May and 26ºC in June, 13 hours of sunshine a day in June, and the chance of one rainy day.
 By June the sea temperature is up to 22ºC, so you can start to enjoy the island’s famous coloured beaches… and swim in the sea.
 Mykonos is very similar.

 It’s worth mentioning that the figures quoted are average temperatures, and in the summer months anywhere in Greece can experience heatwaves.
-Crete sees an average maximum of 29ºC in both July and August, but temperatures can easily get up to about 38ºC, perhaps hotter in extreme summers.
-It’s a time of year for flopping by the sea or by a pool, and you might want to rent a villa so that you can easily retreat indoors from time to time to cool off.
+Crete sees an average maximum of 29ºC in both July and August, but temperatures can easily get up to 38ºC, perhaps hotter in extreme summers.
+It’s a time of year for flopping by the sea or by a pool, and you might want to rent a villa so that you can easily retreat indoors to cool off.
 There won’t be any cooling showers: Crete has zero rain in July and August.

 This is one time of year when, contrary to what you might expect, Corfu is actually hotter than Crete.
 Daytime averages in both July and August are 32ºC, so expect some days to be much hotter.
 You’ll be glad of that villa with a pool!